-4.3 Medicare Part D
+4.2 Medicare Part D

 Medicare offers prescription drug coverage to Medicare retirees through "Medicare prescription drug plans," or Medicare Part D. Medicare prescription drug plans provide standard Medicare prescription drug coverage.
 For more information about Medicare prescription drug coverage, or what standard Medicare prescription drug coverage entails, contact Medicare at (800) 633-4227, or access Medicare's website at www.medicare.gov.
-If you join a Medicare prescription drug plan that is not sponsored by UCC, you will be disqualified from participation in ANY UCC-sponsored retiree medical plan while you are enrolled in the Medicare prescription drug plan.
-However, if you were enrolled in Medicaid and you lose coverage on account of becoming enrolled in a Medicare prescription drug plan, your Dependents may continue to participate in the Program as long as they are not enrolled in a Medicare prescription drug plan in accordance with the rules described in Dependent Is Eligible for Medicare.
+If you join a Medicare prescription drug plan that is not sponsored by Dow, you will be disqualified from participation in ANY Dow-sponsored retiree medical plan while you are enrolled in the Medicare prescription drug plan.

-MSP provides prescription drug coverage at least as good as or better than Medicare prescription drug coverage.
-(Medicare calls this "creditable coverage.").
+Dow's MAP Plus Plans provide prescription drug coverage at least as good as or better than Medicare prescription drug coverage.
+(Medicare calls this "creditable coverage.")
 The prescription drug coverage for Medicare-eligible Retirees and Dependents under MAP Plus Option 1 Low Deductible Plan is considered a Medicare prescription drug plan.
-However, Medicare-eligible Retirees and Dependents are not eligible for the MAP Plus Plans.
+Medicare-eligible Retirees and Dependents are not eligible for the MAP Plus Option 2 High Deductible Plan.

-You should carefully consider whether enrolling in MSP or enrolling in Medicare Part D is better for you.
-Refer to APPENDIX C: Important Notice of Creditable Coverage for Medicare-Eligibles.
+You should carefully consider whether enrolling in Dow MAP Plus Option 1 Low Deductible or enrolling in Medicare Part D is better for you.
+Refer to Appendix C, Important Notice of Creditable Coverage for Medicare-Eligibles.
 You might also want to consider the following factors:

 - Are you, or can you be, covered under your Spouse's retiree medical plan as a dependent?
-If so, does your Spouse's coverage provide "creditable coverage"? - Will coverage under Medicare Parts A, B and D be sufficient for you? - How do the premium costs of your various options compare?

-- What medications are you taking, and are they covered under the options you are considering? - UCC Medicare Advantage Plans provide comprehensive medical coverage, including prescription coverage that is "creditable coverage".
-See Section 4.4 Medicare Advantage Plans, below.
+If so, does your Spouse's coverage provide "creditable coverage"? - Will coverage under Medicare Parts A, B and D be sufficient for you? - How do the premium costs of your various options compare? - What medications are you taking, and are they covered under the options you are considering? - Dow Medicare Advantage Plans provide comprehensive medical coverage, including prescription coverage that is "creditable coverage".
+See Section 4.3 Medicare Advantage Plans, below.